molnarmark/carbonSublime/README.md

 ### Usage

+#### Command Palette

+You can use the command `Carbon: share selection` in command palette (ctrl/cmd + shift + p) to open Carbon.

+#### Keymap

-Add this to your Sublime keymap file:
+This package doesn't provide a default keymap.
+If you need, add a keymap setting like the following to your Sublime keymap file:

 ```json
 {"keys": ["f3"], "command": "carbon_sublime"}